manulthanura/Medical-Pager/README.md

 - run ```npm i && npm start``` for both client and server side to start the development server

 ## Stay up to date with the projects

+**Love This?
+Give my repo a star :star:** so that you can find it easily next time you need it.